"The only true disability is the inability to accept and respect differences." Tanya Masse

 What is Autism?

-Autism is classed as a lifelong developmental disability that affects how people perceive the world and others around them.
+Autism is classed as a lifelong neurodevelopmental difference that affects how people perceive the world and others around them.
 It is typically referred to as autism, autistic spectrum or an autism spectrum condition (though clinicians will often still use disorder).
-The word ‘spectrum’ was used because, while all autistic individuals share certain areas of difficulty, it will affect them in very different ways.

 Autism is lifelong but is by no means a life sentence.
 It is not a disease that needs to be ‘cured’.
 With the right support, autistic people can live a happy and fulfilled life.